 Having a financial and lifestyle goal and a plan to achieve them is great if you are fit and healthy, but if something goes wrong with your health, your plans and goals may be hard to achieve.
 It is important to recognise this and put risk management solutions into place.
 At McCabe financial Services we help you assess your risks and then show you how you can cover them.

 If you ask most forty year old people what is their most valuable asset, the answer is usually their house or their superannuation.
 However if you are working it is likely your most valuable asset is you, and the income you generate.
 Twenty years work earning $80,000 a year is $1.6 million – you are a very valuable asset.

-Nearly everyone insures their house and car but only 43% of Australians insure their income from work.
+Most people insure their house and car but many Australians do not insure their income from work.
 At McCabe Financial Services we can help you determine an appropriate level of cover and implement it for you.

 The notion of retirement is changing.
 People are living longer (over half the people currently aged fifty will live past 85 years of age).
 Many are working in less physically demanding jobs and hence can work longer.
 Some people are looking for a twilight career in a field they have wanted to work in but have never tried before due to life commitments.